parth9643/Carousel-project/README.md

 - **Responsive Carousel**: A card-based carousel to scroll through book chapters with intuitive navigation and mouse scroll support.
 - **Dark Mode**: Toggle between light and dark mode, with smooth transitions and saved user preferences.
-- **Bookmarking**: Bookmark individual chapters, unique to each book.
 - **API Integration**: Dynamically fetch and display book data from an API, including images, audio files, and descriptions.
 - **Optimized for Performance**: Lazy loading of images and optimized asset management.
 - **Accessibility**: Supports keyboard navigation and accessible design principles.